Colin Jamieson: Opposition leadership

+Personal life

+On 14 May 1960, Jamieson married Emily Margaret Male at the Holy Family Church in Como, with Ron Davies in attendance as best man.
+The couple had two children, a son and a daughter.

 Jamieson was heavily involved in community service throughout his life – particularly amateur football whose state organisation he served from 1947 until 1986 as an executive member and later as president, although he was also a keen tennis player.
 In 1971, he was presented by a Certificate of Merit from the National Football League for his services to amateur football.
 He also supported several horticultural societies, and was a regular and successful exhibitor of roses, dahlias and chrysanthemums.

 After his retirement from politics in 1986, he served as chairman of the Metropolitan Cemeteries Board and Fremantle Cemeteries Board.
 In 1988, he was awarded the Order of Australia for his services to the Western Australian Parliament and the community.
 He died at St John of God Hospital, Subiaco, on 27 March 1990 after a short illness, and was cremated in Karrakatta Cemetery.
 A drive within Fremantle Cemetery and a road within the industrial suburb of Welshpool on the former site of the Main Roads depot were named in his honour.